Japan-Hawai‘i Socio-Economic Innovation Initiative

 A Global Citizenship Experience

-University students and business participants are invited to join a robust exchange of ideas that delve into socio-economic dialogue, scholarly exchange, sustainable tourism enhancement, disaster-risk response and environmental global stewardship.
+University students and business participants are invited to join a robust exchange of ideas that delve into socio-economic dialogue, scholarly exchange, regenerative tourism enhancement, disaster-risk response and environmental global stewardship.

 Key Initiatives